Good morning everybody! This is The Daily Bone and I’m your humble doggie host Chester L. W. Spaniel.

-When my esteemed colleague Joseph (Joey dog) Stephens and I heard on the morning news that tons of snow fell overnight, we rushed outside for a look.
+When my esteemed colleague Joseph (Joey dog) Spaniel and I heard on the morning news that tons of snow fell overnight, we rushed outside for a look.

 We searched all over our back yard but couldn’t find more than a few inches of snow on the ground.
 Meanwhile, the thruway is closed and Buffalo is buried in several feet of it.

 You may remember the other day when I said that sometimes storms skip over Rochester NY.
 Here’s a diagram of how lake effect snow works.
 Where the snow is dropped depends on which way the wind is blowing off the lakes.
 This time the wind was blowing straight across Lake Erie from the west.
 Therefore all the snow was dropped to the south of us.